IvaninITworld/cs50/README.md

 Feel free to explore each directory to see the code and documentation for each project.

-## Getting Started
+## Final project
-If you're new to CS50x, I recommend starting by visiting the [
+my final project is on another repository. <br />
+If you want to check that as well, Please visit the below. <br />